 As I’m wondering another thought interrupts me, “I wonder if there are more cool things over this wall.”
 I walk back to the small crater in the dirt left from the stone I kicked over.
 I reach down and start feeling around.
 There are a lot of dirt clods.
 I begin breaking them apart.
 I come to one that won’t break because something solid is in the middle.
 I break apart all the dirt I can and as if things couldn’t get more interesting out emerges what appears to be an arrowhead of some kind.
 Again, I know nothing about ancient artifacts, but once I clean it all up and do a quick internet search, I discover I’m right.
 Below is a picture of the actual arrowhead.
 Kicking over and finding this one stone (as well as finding my first arrowhead) would start me on a remarkable, extraordinary, and very dangerous adventure of fascinating learning and extraordinary discovery.
 Not only would I end up in life-threatening circumstances and places I never imagined, but there would be many more, heaps more, ancient artifacts and relics that I would unearth over that wall.

-At the end of my last post, I stated, “the decision to take my first dose of this medication (Adderall)…, would ultimately and significantly contribute to the total demise of my entire life.”
+At the end of my last post, I stated, “the decision to take my first dose of this medication (Adderall)…, would ultimately appear to cause the total demise of my entire life.”

-If that is true, and it is, then discovering this one stone, with the 2 two-headed lizards on it, and the freakish expedition that followed would end up being one of the main causes of losing everything in my life, blowing our family to pieces, and permanently altering the course of our lives.
+If that is true, and it is, discovering this one stone, with the 2 two-headed lizards on it, and the freakish expedition that followed would end up proving to be the actual cause of losing everything in my life, blowing our family to pieces, and permanently altering the course of our lives.

 Although, as you will come to find out, one may not have existed without the other.